 What was built on Taskade Genesis in one week?

-The customer built a production service management dashboard consisting of four interconnected Genesis projects running more than twenty active service jobs at any given time.
+An experienced operator built a production service management dashboard consisting of four interconnected Genesis projects running more than twenty active service jobs at any given time.
 The system handles job intake, scheduling and dispatch, real-time status tracking, and customer communications and reporting.
 Each layer is backed by structured project data, agent-assisted reasoning where appropriate, automations that propagate state between layers, and a live React app interface served directly from the workspace.
 The build went from first prompt to production operation in approximately a week of calendar time.

 What does 'forty people, eighteen months' actually mean?